Lower bound of quantum uncertainty from extractable classical information: Definitions and Mathematical Preliminaries

 where $p_d^R$ ($p_d^S$) is the probability of getting different outcomes when Alice and Bob measure the same observables $R$ ($S$) on their respective system.
 Here the lower bound of the sum of uncertainties for the shared state $\rho_{AB}$ is given by

-In a following work, Pati et al. \cite{Pati} have derived a tighter lower bound of the uncertainty relation using the state $\rho_{R_A(S_A)B}$.
+Later, Pati et al. \cite{Pati} have derived a tighter lower bound of the uncertainty relation using the state $\rho_{R_A(S_A)B}$.
 One can improve the above lower bound using inequality (\ref{EUR-QM}) and it is given by Eq.(\ref{QState}) to be

 where the quantum discord $D_A(\rho_{AB})$ is given by \cite{Cinf1, Cinf2}

 with $\mathcal{I}(\rho_{AB})$ ($=\mathcal{S}(\rho_A)+\mathcal{S}(\rho_B)-\mathcal{S(\rho_{AB})}$) being the mutual information of the state $\rho_{AB}$ which contains the total correlation present in the state $\rho_{AB}$ shared between the system $A$ and the system $B$, and the classical information $C_A^M(\rho_{AB})$ for the shared state $\rho_{AB}$ (when Alice measures on her system) is given by